caifs-org/caifs/README.md

 `INSTALL_PREFIX=/usr/local/ curl -sOL https://github.com/vasdee/caifs/install.sh | sudo sh -c`

-Check it's working and on your path with
+Check it's working and on your path with -

 `caifs --version` or `caifs --help`

 ## Adding configuration to a caifs collection

-CAIFS expects a simple structure for it work.
+CAIFS expects a simple structure for it work

 Config files should live under the target name of an application, for example for a `.gitconfig` installed as part of the git target, you need this structure.